Before diving into the 51% attack, it is crucial to have a good understanding of mining and blockchain-based systems.

 Since the process of mining (in PoW-based systems) involves the investment of huge amounts of electricity and computational resources, a miner’s performance is based on the amount of computational power he has, and this is usually referred to as hash power or hash rate.
-There are many mining nodes in various locations and they compete to be the next to find a valid block hash and be rewarded with newly generated Bitcoins.
+There are many mining nodes in various locations and they compete to be the next to find a valid block hash and be rewarded with newly generated bitcoins.

 In such a context, the mining power is distributed over different nodes across the world, which means the hash rate is not in the hands of a single entity.
 At least it is not supposed to be.

 But what happens when the hash rate is no longer distributed well enough?
 What happens if, for example, one single entity or organization is able to obtain more than 50% of the hashing power?
-One possible consequence of that is what we call a 51% attack, also known as majority attack.
+One possible consequence of that is what we call a 51% attack, also known as a majority attack.

 What is a 51% attack?

-A 51% attack is a potential attack on a blockchain network, where a single entity or organization is able to control the majority of the hash rate, potentially causing a network disruption.
+A 51% attack is a potential attack on a blockchain network, where a single entity or organization is able to control the majority of the hash rate, potentially causing network disruption.
 In such a scenario, the attacker would have enough mining power to intentionally exclude or modify the ordering of transactions.
 They could also reverse transactions they made while being in control - leading to a double-spending problem.

-A successful majority attack would also allow the attacker to prevent some or all transactions from being confirmed (transaction denial of service) or to prevent some or all other miners from mining, resulting in what is known as mining monopoly.
+A successful majority attack would also allow the attacker to prevent some or all transactions from being confirmed (transaction denial of service) or to prevent some or all other miners from mining, resulting in what is known as a mining monopoly.

 On the other hand, a majority attack would not allow the attacker to reverse transactions from other users nor to prevent transactions from being created and broadcasted to the network.
-Changing the block’s reward, creating coins out of thin air or stealing coins that never belonged to the attacker are also deemed as impossible events.
+Changing the block’s reward, creating coins out of thin air, or stealing coins that never belonged to the attacker are also deemed impossible events.